vatsalgoyal44/JavaScalarReplacement/README.md

-# Control Flow Analyser with JavaParser
+# Basic Scalar Replacement With JavaParser
-Builds control flow graphs from source code parsed with JavaParser.

-A few things are missing, see the issue list.

-It would be best to look at https://github.com/daanvdh/JavaDataFlow instead, since this project is not getting cared for as well as it should be.
+Performs source to source scalar replacement for Java programs.
+Work is in progress and few things are not implemented.